clarusway-aws-devops/ckad/practice-test-2/labels-and-selectors/step1/step1.md

-- Create a pod with the name of cw-ports.
+- Create a deployment named cw-selector.
-- The pod should be launched from an image of nginx.
+- The pods should be launched from nginx image.
-- The name of the container should be nginx.
+- The pods should only be launched in a node which has a label of disk=ssd.
-- Expose Port 80 for the POD.
+- Observe the status of deployment.
+- Add the appropriate label to the worker node and then observe the status of the deployment.